dreamportdev/Osdev-Notes/02_Architecture/02_Getting_Some_Output.md

 ```

+Where `portnum` is the number of port where we are sending our data (usually is 0x3f8 or 0xe9), and the data is the `char` we want to send in output.

 ### Initialization

-The second part again is pretty simple, we just need to send few configuration command for initializing the serial communication, the code below is copied from https://wiki.osdev.org/Serial_Ports#Initialization:
+The second part is pretty simple, we just need to send few configuration command for initializing the serial communication, the code below is copied from https://wiki.osdev.org/Serial_Ports#Initialization:

 ```C
 #define PORT 0x3f8          // COM1